 You dine on the site of the former foyer of Preston’s Public Hall, a distinguished building that welcomed the likes of The Beatles and Led Zeppelin, before being partly demolished in 1986.

-Make a reservation and be one of the first to experience the new 1842 Restaurant and Bar
+Make a reservation and be one of the first to experience 1842 Restaurant and Bar

 Sign up to our newsletter to receive all the latest news and information about 1842